pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 We have just built our first RHQ plugin.
 This was working great, but hardcoding the target URL is not really elegant.
 I will now show you how to make the target URLs configurable from the GUI.
 To do this we need to reshuffle things a little: We will have a generic Server ‚HttpCheck‘ that servers as parent for the individual http-servers that we want to monitor.
 Those will live as Services under that Server.
 In the Server inventory we will add the possibility to manually add new http servers on the go.

+Note: before you continue, go to Administration->Agent plugins and remove the old plugin.

 ![RHQ Architecture](assets/manual_add.png)